JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 ![alt text](/blog_img/selfh/HomeLab/tailscale-exitnode.png)

-For more advance users exploring DNS, see PiHole and DuckDNS.
+For more advance users exploring DNS: see PiHole and DuckDNS.

 But as of today i'd rather keep these [https setups](https://jalcocert.github.io/JAlcocerT/docs/selfhosting/https/):